-- Select More... and select a check box.
-Check boxes differ for each report type.
-Select one or multiple check boxes to narrow the search. - An additional field displays for that check box option where you can either enter text to search on that column or select from a list of enumerators or a data type for that column.
+- Select More... and click a checkbox.
+Checkboxes differ for each report type.
+You can select one or multiple checkboxes to narrow the search. - An additional field displays for that checkbox option where you can either enter text to search on that column or select from a list of enumerators or a data type for that column.